Colocation – great for new agile teams

-Having worked with many teams that are lucky enough to be collocated, I find there are just so many day-to-day things that you can “just do” and that “just work”, such that you pretty soon start to take them for granted.
+Having worked with many teams that are lucky enough to be collocated, we find there are just so many day-to-day things that you can “just do” and that “just work”, such that you pretty soon start to take them for granted.

 Here there are suddenly frustrations at every turn.
 Now you find you can’t just instantly have that conversation to solve that problem or correct that misunderstanding without effecting some kind of mystical alignment of commitments and calendars with access to scarce communication technologies and channels (rooms with speaker phones, teleconferencing facilities etc.).